AwalaApp/specs/rs008-cogrpc.md

 ## Relevant Specifications

-[Relaynet Core (RS-000)](rs000-core.md) defines the requirements for [message transport bindings](rs000-core.md#message-transport-bindings) in general and [cargo relay bindings](rs000-core.md#cargo-relay-binding) specifically, all of which apply to CogRPC.
+[Awala Core (RS-000)](rs000-core.md) defines the requirements for [message transport bindings](rs000-core.md#message-transport-bindings) in general and [cargo relay bindings](rs000-core.md#cargo-relay-binding) specifically, all of which apply to CogRPC.
 Amongst other things, it defines the use Transport Layer Security (TLS) or equivalent, as well as when it is safe to return acknowledgement messages.